sindresorhus/awesome-scifi/readme.md

 Director: _Steven Soderbergh_

 Starring George Clooney and Natasha McElhone, this is much more of a modern psychodrama with fantastic shots and a more colored atmosphere than the original film.
 The original score by Cliff Martinez really adds to the film, and is great on its own.
-One of my favourite films. - [@RichardLitt](https://github.com/RichardLitt)
+One of my favorite films. - [@RichardLitt](https://github.com/RichardLitt)

 > A troubled psychologist is sent to investigate the crew of an isolated research station orbiting a bizarre planet.